Black Mountain (Nevada)

 Black Mountain is a landmark mountain south of the Las Vegas Valley.
 It is one of the more prominent of the mountains in the McCullough Range.

-Another mountain, adjacent to Interstate 515 in Henderson, is commonly called Black Mountain, including by the city of Henderson.
-It is actually an unnamed peak.
+Another mountain, adjacent to Interstate 11 in Henderson, is often mistakenly called "Black Mountain."
+However, that peak is unnamed.

 Black Mountain is home to the transmission towers of many of the Las Vegas area's television and radio stations.

+It is owned by the Bureau of Land Management (BLM).

-Hiking and Day Use
+Hiking and recreation

 Several trails converge near Black Mountain within the Sloan Canyon National Conservation Area.
 These trails provide access to much of the conservation area with trail BLM 404 leading to the summit of Black Mountain.

 The trail is 6.8 miles, moderately trafficked out, and back trail rated as strenuous due to the last half mile including class two rock scrambling.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is best used from September until May.

+Name confusion

+There is common confusion regarding the name “Black Mountain.”
+Many locals mistakenly refer to the prominent peak adorned with radio and television radio masts and towers overlooking downtown Henderson, the Water Street District near Interstate 11 as Black Mountain.

+However, this peak remains officially unnamed.
+This misidentification is further perpetuated by local references, such as the Black Mountain neighborhood and the Black Mountain Industrial Park.
+In addition, references in popular culture also reference the peak incorrectly.

+Further adding to the confusion, the city of Henderson government itself detailed a plan to create a Black Mountain Nature Preserve encompassing the north-end of the McCullough Range, which includes the unnamed peak.
+The city received over $5.5 million to build the park and its plan was approved under the Southern Nevada Public Land Management Act.
+As of 2024, it is currently in the "master design" phase of planning.